CHRISCARLON/open-data-pipelines/README.md

 > Currently switching most of the data pipelines from AWS to run in Github Actions - this is a work in progress but massively reduces complexity and cost.

 > [!NOTE]
-> Currently looking to implement DLT into this project - some pipelines will start use refernce DLT methods as a result.
+> Currently looking to implement DLT into this project - some pipelines will start to use & refernce DLT methods as a result.

 ## Purpose